tc39/proposal-operator-overloading/README.md

       or monkey-patchable, both for built-in types and for objects defined in other libraries.
-    - It should not be possible to change the behavior of existing code using operators by unexpectedly passing it an object which overloads operators.
+    - It should not be possible to change the behavior of existing code using operators by unexpectedly passing it an object which overloads operators. (*If this is feasible.*)
     - Don't encourage a crazy coding style in the ecosystem.
+- Operator overloading should be a way of 'explaining the language' and providing hooks into something that's already there, rather than adding something which is a very different pattern from built-in operator definitions.

 ### Non-goals

 - User-defined operator tokens
-    - User-defined precedence for such tokens is unworkable to parse
+    - User-defined precedence for such tokens is unworkable to parse.
-    - Hopefully the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [optional chaining](https://github.com/tc39/proposal-optional-chaining) will solve many of the cases that would motivate these operators
+    - Hopefully the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [optional chaining](https://github.com/tc39/proposal-optional-chaining) will solve many of the cases that would motivate these operators.
-    - We deliberately want to limit the syntactic divergence of JavaScript programs
+    - We deliberately want to limit the syntactic divergence of JavaScript programs.
 - Inheritance-based multiple dispatch using the prototype chain
-    - This is really complicated to implement and optimize reliably
+    - This is really complicated to implement and optimize reliably.
-    - It's not clear what important use cases there are that aren't solved by single-level dispatch
+    - It's not clear what important use cases there are that aren't solved by single-level dispatch.

 ## Mechanism